HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="median-cms-size-of-images.png",
-  caption="Median CMS size of images.", description="Bar chart comparing the median image payload in kilobytes for five major platforms across desktop and mobile devices.
-Squarespace loads the largest volume of images, reaching a median of 1,036 KB on mobile and even higher on desktop, while Wix maintains the most efficient image footprint at just 120 KB on mobile.
-Across all featured systems, desktop pages consistently load more image data than mobile pages, with Joomla and WordPress also carrying significant median loads of 991 KB and 756 KB respectively on mobile devices.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1131984006&format=interactive", sheets_gid="1256129490", sql_file="TODO.sql"
+  caption="Median CMS size of images.", description="Bar chart showing the median total bytes of images loaded by five different Content Management Systems across desktop and mobile platforms.
+The data shows that Joomla and Squarespace have the highest median image weights, with Joomla leading at 1,612 KB on mobile, while Wix maintains the smallest footprint by a significant margin at only 194 KB on mobile.
+For every CMS listed, including WordPress and Shopify, the desktop version consistently loads a higher volume of image data than the mobile version.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1131984006&format=interactive", sheets_gid="1256129490", sql_file="resource_weights.sql"
   )
 }}